-To begin our month, I want you to answer the following questions for yourself.
-I encourage you to take out your notebooks and put pen to paper or to open a new document and type out the answers.
+To begin, I want you to answer the following questions for yourself.
+I encourage you to take out your notebook and put pen to paper or to open a new document and type out the answers.
 You will get so much more from this exercise if you write out the answers rather than simply thinking about them.

 By this I mean your actual practice of writing.
 Do you write daily?
 Weekly?
 In intense bursts and then not at all?
 Have you been practicing steadily for years, or is this all new to you?

 There is no right or wrong way.
 What there is, though, is room for growth and intention.
 So . . .

 Remember that even though writing is often difficult, you’re doing it because you’re called to, so you might as well make the time feel special.
 A pot of tea, a candle, a favorite pair of slippers, a clean desktop, a certain album playing, a seat in your favorite café . . .